isomorphic-git/isomorphic-git/README.md

 BrowserFS.configure({ fs: "IndexedDB", options: {} }, function (err) {
   if (err) return console.log(err);
   window.fs = BrowserFS.BFSRequire("fs");
-  git.listFiles({fs: window.fs, dir: '/'});
+  git.plugins.set('fs', window.fs);
 });
 </script>
 ```

 Besides IndexedDB, BrowserFS supports many different backends with different performance characteristics, as well as advanced configurations such as: multiple mounting points, and overlaying a writeable filesystems on top of a read-only filesystem.
 You don't need to know about all these features, but familiarizing yourself with the different options may be necessary if you hit a storage limit or performance bottleneck in the IndexedDB backend I suggested above.

-View the full Getting Started guide [here](https://isomorphic-git.github.io/docs/quickstart.html).
+View the full [Getting Started guide](https://isomorphic-git.github.io/docs/quickstart.html) on the docs website.

 ### CORS support

 Unfortunately, due to the same-origin policy by default `isomorphic-git` can only clone from the same origin as the webpage it is running on.
 This is terribly inconvenient, as it means for all practical purposes cloning and pushing repos must be done through a proxy.

-I have created [cors-buster](https://github.com/wmhilton/cors-buster) which you can clone or [`npm install cors-buster`](https://www.npmjs.com/package/cors-buster) or deploy to Now.sh.
-I used to have an instance up, but it [got abused](https://isomorphic-git.github.io/blog/2019/07/05/cors-proxy-disabled.html) so be careful.
+For this purpose [@isomorphic-git/cors-proxy](https://github.com/isomorphic-git/cors-proxy) exists which you can clone or [`npm install`](https://www.npmjs.com/package/@isomorphic-git/cor-proxy).
+For testing or small projects, you can also use [https://cors.isomorphic-git.org](https://cors.isomorphic-git.org) - a free proxy sponsored by [Clever Cloud](https://www.clever-cloud.com/?utm_source=ref&utm_medium=link&utm_campaign=isomorphic-git).

+I'm hoping to get CORS headers added to all the major Git hosting platforms eventually, and will list my progress here:
 - Gogs: [Supported in v0.11.43](https://isomorphic-git.github.io/blog/2018/04/07/gogs-adds-cors-headers-for-isomorphic-git.html)
 - Gitlab: [PR Add CORS headers to git clone and git push #219](https://gitlab.com/gitlab-org/gitlab-workhorse/merge_requests/219)
 - Bitbucket: PR TODO